 A growing number of professionals considered joining the BCGEA in the late 1960s, a process facilitated by amendments to that organization's constitution creating a new category of "Professional Members," who "shall not be required, or expected, to participate in the taking of any strike vote or to engage in any work stoppage."24 The executive of the BC Government Group of Professional Engineers' initially responded favourably to these moves, describing the BCGEA as "the obvious vehicle for coordinating the professional interests of the various government Groups."25 However, momentum toward a merger was pre-empted when the BC government introduced legislation in 1966 to reform the Association of Professional Engineers, salvaging a licensing body that was growing increasingly unpopular and prompting the Government Engineers' group to decide that it was no longer "prudent" to pursue a merger with BCGEA.
-Instead, the engineers proposed improvements to the Engineering Profession Act to reduce the number of government appointees on the licensing board and provide statutory protection for engineers' right to the closed shop, compulsory dues check-off and binding arbitration (the amended legislation was ultimately shelved by the government, in the face of opposition from inside and outside the profession).26 "The future of engineering as a Profession depends not on members' immediate support of a heterogeneous union but rather on close attention and assistance given our reformed professional association," the executive declared.27
+Instead, the engineers proposed improvements to the Engineering Profession Act to reduce the number of government appointees on the licensing board and provide statutory protection for engineers' right to the closed shop, compulsory dues check-off and binding arbitration (the amended legislation was ultimately shelved by the government, in the face of opposition from inside and outside the profession).
+"The future of engineering as a Profession depends not on members' immediate support of a heterogeneous union but rather on close attention and assistance given our reformed professional association," the executive declared.

 But the door was not closed on the question of merger or other forms of wider co-operation and solidarity, as the BC Government Group of Professional Engineers rounded out the 1960s navigating a path between insularity and solidarity, between duty and dignity.
 A request from the BC Government Group of Professional Foresters to submit a joint salary proposal to the province in 1967 was rejected by the Engineers' executive, as was a request to financially support BC ferry workers during a strike, with the executive noting that "every engineer could give or not give as he saw fit."
-However, by 1968 the Engineers' group was again seriously examining some form of merger or dual membership with the BCGEA, which pointed to its two "special group branches" within in structure, including the BC Ferry and Marine Workers' Union.29 Engineers' president D.A.
-Shaw suggested that the BCGEA deserved the support of the engineers: "I see little danger of this liaison forcing engineers, against their will, into a union complex at the risk of losing their identity."30 Engineers' vice-president John Austin had earlier extolled "the merits of re-uniting" with the BCGEA and discussed relations with the Federation of Engineers of Quebec.31 Demonstrating one of the first inclinations toward political action, the Engineers sent delegates to a BCGEA meeting to plan a mass rally at Victoria's Crystal Garden on November 22, 1968.32 By 1970, when the Civil Service Commission told the Engineers that its "hands are tied" in salary negotiations, vice-president T.A.
-Prentice insisted that "the only progress engineers will make in bettering their lot is to join with the BCGEU."33
+However, by 1968 the Engineers' group was again seriously examining some form of merger or dual membership with the BCGEA, which pointed to its two "special group branches" within in RIGHT: Throughout the 1960s, professionals in the BC public service sought to persuade the government to provide fair compensation, relying on the tactics of reason and detailed reports such as this one, prepared by the BC Government Group of Professional Engineers.
+Credit: PEA Archives e BC Ferry and on.
+Engineers' suggested that the support of little danger of structure, including the BC Ferry and Marine Workers' Union.
+Engineers' president D.A.
+Shaw suggested that the BCGEA deserved the support of the engineers: "I see little danger of this liaison forcing engineers, against their will, into a union complex at the risk of losing their identity."
+Engineers' vice-president John Austin had earlier extolled "the merits of re-uniting" with the BCGEA and discussed relations with the Federation of Engineers of Quebec.
+Demonstrating one of the first inclinations toward political action, the Engineers sent delegates to a BCGEA meeting to plan a mass rally at Victoria's Crystal Garden on November 22, 1968.
+By 1970, when the Civil Service Commission told the Engineers that its "hands are tied" in salary negotiations, vice-president T.A.
+Prentice insisted that "the only progress engineers will make in bettering their lot is to join with the BCGEU."